DekinderDries/track-shared-js/60-projects/40-final-project/10-LMS/README.md

 ### PRO-2

-**As a student a course is marked as done if I have marked all codelabs of that course as done**
+**As a student a sub-module is marked as done if I have marked all codelabs of that course as done**

 ### PRO-3

-**As a student a sub-module is marked as done if I have marked all courses of that sub-module as done**
+**As a student a module is marked as done if I have marked all codelabs of that module as done**

 ### PRO-4

-**As a student a module is marked as done if I have marked all sub-modules of that module as done**
+**As a student a course is marked as done if I have marked all modules of that course as done**

 ### PRO-5
 **As a coach I can get an overview of the progress of all the students**